CartoDB/academy/_app/_intermediate-design/02-how-to-choose-colors-part-1.md

 line-color: #ffcc00;
 {% endhighlight %}

 The hex code above has three pairs of characters.
-If characters are the same for each pair like above, you can abbreviate them like this:
+If characters are the same within each pair like above, you can abbreviate them this way:

 {% highlight css %}
 line-color: #fc0;